 It is said that you would see more temples than houses in Varanasi.
 There are 10,000 plus temples in Varanasi established in the Galis (streets), in the houses and everywhere.
-I would suggest you take a Rikshaw and start covering the famous temples as listed below.
+I would suggest you take a Rikshaw and start covering the famous temples listed below.

 (Don’t forget to maintain the below sequences)

-The famous Kashi Vishwanath Temple would be incomplete without including it from any list of attractions to visit in Varanasi.
+The famous Kashi Vishwanath Temple would be incomplete without including it in any list of attractions to visit in Varanasi.
 This temple, dedicated to Lord Shiva, is one of the 12 Jyotirlingas and has been mentioned in the holy scriptures.

-It is said that if you would not visit and have prasad from Annapurna Temple after visiting Kashi Vishwanat Temple, your worship would not be successful.
+It is said that if you would not visit and have prasad from Annapurna Temple after visiting Kashi Vishwanath Temple, your worship would not be successful.
 So, make sure after visiting the shiva temple, you should visit Annapurna temple next and have the prasad there.

 This temple also called the monkey temple painted red with an ochre.
 This Temple is among the sacred places to see in Varanasi.
 It is believed that the idol of Goddess Durga in the temple was not manmade or constructed, it appeared on its own.

-The below temples you can visit if you want to visit other most prominent temples are :
+The below temples you can visit if you want to visit the other most prominent temples are :